How to Get the Most Out of a Trip to Western Australia’s Great Southern

 Food and wine lovers can also use the Denmark Food & Wine Trail as an easy half-day touring route by road.
 It is a practical way to connect cellar doors, producers and local flavours without overcomplicating the itinerary.

-For visitors looking to add a little more energy to the day, Denmark Thrills Adventure Park offers a change of pace with their globeriding (or ‘zorbing’) experiences, offering the world’s biggest globeriding track.
+For visitors looking to add a little more energy to the day, Denmark Thrills Adventure Park offers a change of pace with globeriding, or zorbing, experiences, including a large globeriding track.
 This is especially suited for families travelling with older children.

-Denmark is home to an array of wineries, cellar doors, cafés and casual dining options, including being home to Singlefile’s Cellar Door and our estate pinot noir and chardonnay vineyards.
+Denmark is home to an array of wineries, cellar doors, cafés and casual dining options, including Singlefile’s Cellar Door and our estate pinot noir and chardonnay vineyards.
 The Lake House offers another relaxed wine experience close to town, and Harewood Estate is another worthwhile cellar door inclusion.
-Expect refined cool-climate wine styles, beautiful vineyard settings and a relaxed pace compared with larger wine regions.
+Visitors specifically looking for Denmark wineries should expect refined cool-climate wine styles, beautiful vineyard settings and a relaxed pace compared with larger wine regions.

-Pepper & Salt located in Forest Hill Winery is a must-include for a polished regional dining experience.
-Visit for lunch, and then head downstairs for a wine tasting in the cellar door.
+Pepper & Salt, located at Forest Hill Winery, is a must-include for a polished regional dining experience.
+Visit for lunch, then head downstairs for a wine tasting in the cellar door.

 In the town centre, the Denmark Hotel is a relaxed spot for a classic pub meal, while Kindfolk is a great spot to pop in for coffee and cake beside the Denmark River.
-Recently re-opened after renovation, Mrs Jones is a warm and inviting space for brunch or a relaxed daytime meal.
-The Dam, about a ten minute drive out of Denmark, adds another destination-style venue to the mix, pairing fresh local produce, great drinks and a scenic setting alongside a great playground for families.
+Mrs Jones is a warm and inviting space for brunch or a relaxed daytime meal.
+The Dam, about a ten-minute drive out of Denmark, adds another destination-style venue to the mix, pairing fresh local produce, great drinks and a scenic setting alongside a playground for families.

 Beyond the coast, Denmark’s forested landscapes are a major part of its appeal.
 A day here can move easily from ocean views to tall karri trees, quiet rivers and rolling farmland, which is why Denmark is such a rewarding base for visitors.